james-jw/xq-rhino/README.md

 ```

 Additionlly, script objects and XQuery objects are interchangable, including
 function items.
-For example, you may pass XQuery functions into script functions and vice versa.
+For example, its possible to pass XQuery functions into javascript functions and vice versa:

 ```xquery
 let $jsFunc := js:new('function (callback) { callback("Hey XQuery!"); }')